 Anyone who has to deal with spatially distributed data or anyone interested in spatial analysis.
-This workshop is Free for QCBS members.
+This workshop is Free for QCBS members who have a QCBS profile.
 Non-members of the QCBS will be charged a fee of 50$ (non-QCBS students or Non-profit organizations) or 100$ (others) for attending the workshop, payable online by credit card prior to the workshop.
 If the number of participants is considered too high, QCBS members will be given priority.

 This one day workshop offers an introduction to geostatistical methods with R. Geostatistics offer numerous possibilities to characterize the spatial structure of variables, to create continous maps from point data (interpolation), to simulate spatial patterns, for multivariate analysis and for correcting for the effect of autocorrelation in statistical tests.
 This workshop will be divided in practical sections and oral presentations by the instructor.
 Participants are encouraged to use their own laptops but computers will be available on the site with the R software.
 The main R package used for the workshop is Gstat.
 Note that a basic knowledge of R is required to attend this workshop.

 - Variogram modeling.